Andurshurrdurr/chillandplay/readme.md

 1. Clone the repo and install the prerequisites
 2. Name the videofile Video1.WMV
-3. Run VLC telnet interface -> `$ vlc -I telnet --telnet-password YOUR PASS`
+3. Run VLC telnet interface -> `$ vlc -I telnet --telnet-password YOUR PASS`, or run the shell script after editing pass
 4. Run the python script and it will autoplay Video1.WMV!

 ## Development